jd-solanki/jd-solanki.github.io/src/blog/indian-taxation-my-findings.md

 - UPI transactions upto 50K are exempt from tax [[Source](https://cleartax.in/s/tax-on-upi-transactions)]
 - Interest earned upto ₹ 10,000 in a financial year is exempt from tax [[Source](https://cleartax.in/s/other-income-sources)]
+- LTA - Leave Travel Allowance [[Source](https://cleartax.in/s/lta-leave-travel-allowance), [YouTube Video](https://www.youtube.com/watch?v=BBuiTnB3ihk)]
+  - You can claim LTA twice in a block of 4 years.
+  - You can claim LTA for travel within India only.
+  - You can claim LTA for travel of self, spouse, children, parents, siblings who are dependent on you.
+  - You can claim LTA for travel by air, rail, bus, taxi, etc. but not for hotel stay, food, etc.
+  - Minimum of actual LTA by your employer or amount spent on travel is exempt from tax.
+For example, if your employer provides 40K as LTA and you spend 50K on travel, then 40K will be exempt from tax and 10K will be taxable.
+  - You won't able to claim LTA if you travel luxurious.
+For example, You can't claim LTA for travel by business class.
+There are other such rules for train and bus travel.
+  - Unused LTA can be carried forward to next block of 4 years.
+You have to spend it in first year of next block and you can only carry forward one LTA.

 ### Deductions